 While babies do enjoy flavors in their purees, salt is one thing that is not needed (its actually bad for their little kidneys.
 Because they can’t have salt the beef roast, sweet potatoes and green beans are all going into the oven without salt.
 I know, it sounds scary and I am sure there are chefs out there freaking out right now.
 But we will add that flavor back in later!
 This meal creates two unique baby puree blends – a green bean with parsley puree and also a sweet potato and beef puree with thyme.
 Both can be pureed and blended to the consistency needed.

 When feeding toddlers or doing baby led weaning for older babies, this meal works great as well!
-The Thyme Roasted Sweet Potatoes, Green Beans and Steak can all be diced into smaller pieces or left in bigger chunks depending on which suits your needs better.
+The Thyme Roasted Sweet Potatoes, Green Beans and Herbed Steak can all be diced into smaller pieces or left in bigger chunks depending on which suits your needs better.

 Kid Friendly Dinner

 Older children will enjoy this meal as well!
 The green beans can be cut into smaller pieces if needed, and you can top with the gremolata and almonds if they would like it (My 8 year old enjoys hers with the extra topping but my 4 year old skips it).
-The Steak can also have the herb butter topping if they choose, which is a fun “grown up addition” that makes the kiddos feel special.
+The Herbed Steak can also have the herb butter topping if they choose, which is a fun “grown up addition” that makes the kiddos feel special.
 Remember to cut the steak into smaller pieces to make it easier for little mouths to chew!

 Plates for Grown Ups

-This meal has a lot of “upsells” for adults.
+This family meal recipe has a lot of “upsells” for adults.
 The green beans are topped with a gremolata and almond slices which gives them a fun pop of flavor, color, and texture beyond plain green beans.
-The sliced steak gets topped with a herb butter that helps infuse extra flavor into the steak.
+The sliced herbed steak gets topped with a herb butter that helps infuse extra flavor into the steak.
 Its an easy meal that feels like a special occasion meal, even on a Tuesday.

 Cooking With Your Kids